 A few months later when she was at a train station with her mother, she spotted the lady who had trafficked her.
 Sensing Damini’s eyes on her, the lady in question tried to escape but Damini quickly caught up with her and held her singlehandedly.
 In the scuffle that ensued, a crowd quickly gathered and the police were called.
 Despite the long wait and challenging processes, our lawyers assisted a brave Damini in filing a case against her trafficker.
 The offender was booked under the relevant sections of the law and sent to jail.

-"The thought that if she was set free she could traffic many other girls encouraged me to keep going,” she said.
+“The thought that if she was set free she could traffic many other girls encouraged me to keep going,”

 As a result of her fierce determination and courage, the trafficker is no longer able to snare young girls and sell them into sexual slavery.